 5. Leverage Your Available Space

-For most categories, the character count limit for titles is 200.
+For most categories, the Amazon title character limit is 200.
 You’ll want to be sure to check the specific requirements of your product categories.
 Never go over the limit, as this can cause your listing to be suppressed, or worse, suspended.

-You’ll notice some very successful products have short titles.
+You’ll notice some very successful products have short titles, and this is also what Amazon advises.
+However, it may not always be an ideal Amazon title length strategy for less known or newly launching companies.
 If you elect to write a shorter title than what you’re allowed, be sure that you’re gaining more than you’re losing.